Early ideas on solarpunk, anarchism and freedom of software/hardware

 During 2016 to 2018, I carried out my course conclusion work in 2 Quilombos of the Marajó Archipelago (Brazil).
 The research theme was the right to ethnoracial education in the communities with which I worked and, in short, the work was concerned with knowing whether the culture and knowledge developed by the communities were or were not reflected in the practices of quilombola rural schools as formal institutions, despite the legislation in force in the country – which ensures the right at the discourse/speech level.
 Important to point out that the communities with which I worked have not yet been recognized the right to the territory (lands) they historically occupied and still occupy.

 I, particularly, no longer believe in institutional solutions to the dilemmas we face.
 This will not emerge from local or global governments (not exactly “governos”, but “governança institucional”) , even if democratic, since the very concept of democracy is quite arbitrary (although I, for example, claim it – living this nightmare of a fascist Brazil ruled by Bolsonaro).
-This will also not emerge from modern/urban forms of political organization, since those do not exactly fit the social forms that develop here in the global south and are also often excluding folks or backing up oppressions internally.
-But this can collectively emerge if we think about community-base solutions and protagonism, if we think of people as bridges and if at least some of us manage to align ourselves on some level.
+This will also not emerge from modern/urban ways of political organization, since those do not exactly fit the social forms that develop here in the global south and are also often excluding folks or backing up oppressions internally.
+But this could emerge collectively if we think about community-base solutions and protagonism, if we think of people as bridges and if at least some of us manage to align ourselves on some level.
 So, if you're a “tech person” or a solarpunk enthusiast, with effective power-knowledge to build some stuff, I have a request for you.
-Ask this question to yourself before everything and always: “who is my code/design/project for?”...
+Ask this question to yourself before anything you're doing and always: “who is my code/design/project for?”...

-Last updated: 2024-05-23, 8:08 pm.
+Last updated: 2024-12-24, 10:18 pm.